Tulpa

-Tulpa is a concept in Theosophy, mysticism, and the paranormal, of an object or being that is created through spiritual or mental powers.
-Modern practitioners, who call themselves "tulpamancers", use the term to refer to a type of willed imaginary friend which practitioners consider to be sentient and relatively independent.
+A tulpa is a materialized being or thought-form, typically in human shape, that is created through spiritual practice and intense concentration.
+The term is borrowed from the Tibetan language.
+Modern practitioners, who call themselves "tulpamancers", use the term to refer to a type of willed imaginary friend whom practitioners consider sentient and relatively independent.
+Modern practitioners predominantly consider tulpas a psychological rather than a paranormal phenomenon.
+The idea became an important belief in Theosophy.

+Origins

+The word tulpa (sprul pa, སྤྲུལ་པ་) originates from Tibetan, where it may mean "phantom" along with other associated meanings.
+The western understanding of tulpas was developed by European mystical explorers, who interpreted and developed the idea independently of its uses in old Tibet.
+Hale claimed in a research paper that tulpamancy can be connected to religious prayer because of similar techniques are used.
+Hale also pointed out that replacing "God" with "Tulpa" in "When God Talks Back" would be 80% applicable to tulpamancy.

-Theosophy and thoughtforms
+Theosophy and thought-forms

-20th-century Theosophists adapted the Vajrayana concept of the emanation body into the concepts of 'tulpa' and 'thoughtform'.
-The Theosophist Annie Besant, in the 1905 book Thought-Forms, divides them into three classes: forms in the shape of the person who creates them, forms that resemble objects or people and may become ensouled by nature spirits or by the dead, and forms that represent inherent qualities from the astral or mental planes, such as emotions.
-The term 'thoughtform' is also used in Evans-Wentz's 1927 translation of the Tibetan Book of the Dead.
-The concept is also used in the Western practice of magic.
+20th-century Theosophists associated the Mahayana Buddhist concept of the emanation body (‘tulku’) and the concepts of 'tulpa' and 'thoughtform'.
+While maintaining a distinction between the terms ‘tulku’ and ‘tulpa’, they simultaneously collapsed the distinctions between a tulpa as a religious emanation, and tulpas as worldly phenomena created by a magician and similar.
+Their final conception remains distinct from both.
+In her 1905 book Thought-Forms, the Theosophist Annie Besant divides them into three classes: forms in the shape of the person who creates them, forms that resemble objects or people and may become ensouled by nature spirits or by the dead, and forms that represent inherent qualities from the astral or mental planes, such as emotions.
+The term 'thoughtform' is also used in Evans-Wentz's 1927 translation of the Tibetan Book of the Dead, and in the Western practice of magic.
+Some have called the Slender Man a tulpa-effect, and attributed it to multiple people's thought processes.

-Occultist William Walker Atkinson in his book The Human Aura described thoughtforms as simple ethereal objects emanating from the auras surrounding people, generating from their thoughts and feelings.
-He further elaborated in Clairvoyance and Occult Powers how experienced practitioners of the occult can produce thoughtforms from their auras that serve as astral projections which may or may not look like the person who is projecting them, or as illusions that can only be seen by those with "awakened astral senses".
+In his book The Human Aura, occultist William Walker Atkinson describes thoughtforms as simple ethereal objects emanating from the auras surrounding people, generated by their thoughts and feelings.
+In Clairvoyance and Occult Powers, he describes how experienced practitioners of the occult can produce thoughtforms from their auras that serve as astral projections, or as illusions that can only be seen by those with "awakened astral senses".